Window Frame Painters in Bath

 uPVC frames can be painted successfully with the right surface preparation.
 The surface needs degreasing and scuffing to give the paint something to grip — standard gloss will not bond well to uPVC without this step.

-We use products formulated for plastic surfaces, applied in thin coats.
+Your decorator uses products formulated for plastic surfaces, applied in thin coats.
 This gives a durable finish that flexes with the frame rather than cracking as the uPVC expands and contracts.
 If you are also considering door painting, we can cover uPVC doors and frames together in one visit.

 Window Frame Preparation